The Template Parameter

 - Getting the language of the literal:

-If your variable is a RDF resource (a URI), you can access its data through the URI interface:
+If your variable is a RDF resource (a IRI), you can access its data through the IRI interface:

 - Getting only the namespace: